slatedocs/slate/source/includes/_metadata.md

 Metadata is added to the object a set of key-value pairs, where the key is in the format metadata.key_name, for example: metadata.id or metadata.name or metadata.date, and so on.

 See the examples for more information.

+## Custom Fields

+Custom Fields are similar to Metadata - they allow you to add custom data to some objects.
+There are a couple of differences between custom fields and other metadata:

+1. Custom fields are available through the web interface as well, while metadata fields are only available through the API
+2. Metadata keys and values can be created and edited through the API, while custom fields can only be created through the web interface (currently, you need to request addition of a custom field by [contacting us](http://beyonic.com/contact)).
+However, once custom fields have been created through the web interface, they can be updated or edited through the API as well.
+3. Metadata consists of string-based keys and string-based values.
+Custom field keys are strings (starting with "s_"), but the values may be of different types, including strings, numbers, boolean values or enum values (restricted to a predefined set of values)

+### Adding or updating custom field data

+All internal custom field labels or keys start with "s_".
+To see the available custom fields, and their actual key names, you can read or list the related object records, as detailed in the respective APIs.

+For example, to see custom fields that have been added to your payment object, list your payments.
+You can identify the custom fields by their keys, which all start with "s_".

+Once you know the custom field key, you can update it's value just like any other metadata value.

+### Objects that support custom fields.

+Not all API methods support custom fields.
+Only API methods for  Currently, the following API methods support custom fields.
+1. The payment
+2. The